chanzuckerberg/single-cell-curation/schema/3.1.0/schema.md

 <br>

-When a dataset is uploaded, cellxgene Data Portal MUST automatically add the matching human-readable name for the corresponding feature biotype, identifier, and the NCBITaxon term for the reference organism to the `var` and `raw.var` dataframes.
+When a dataset is uploaded, CELLxGENE Discover MUST automatically add the matching human-readable name for the corresponding feature biotype, identifier, and the NCBITaxon term for the reference organism to the `var` and `raw.var` dataframes.
 Curators MUST NOT annotate the following columns:

 ### feature_biotype